Close

 1. Support the teams, actors, artists, musicians, and celebrate each other's accomplishments.

-A snippet and perhaps one of the most pertinent pieces of advice from our own Kevin Driscoll '72: Support each other, challenge each other, get to know your brothers, ask questions, LISTEN, be curious.
+A snippet and perhaps one of the most pertinent pieces of advice from Kevin Driscoll '72: Support each other, challenge each other, get to know your brothers, ask questions, LISTEN, be curious.
 It is then you begin creating the bond that defines a boarding school culture—at Avon Old Farms, the CT private school, it's the true meaning of the Brotherhood.

 “Being a part of the Brotherhood is incomparable—it means that you are a part of something greater than yourself.
 You become part of a lifelong family, composed of men who hail from different walks of this earth, different ethnic and socioeconomic backgrounds, and different life experiences.”
 Mickoy Nichol '14